How to Start a Health Coaching Business: The Ultimate Guide

 How to become a health coach: Education

-So if you have a passion for helping people, previous knowledge about the wellness field, goal setting, and a growth mind set… And if you also have a true interest in entrepreneurship, yes, you can become a health coach—even without formal training.
+If you have a passion for helping people, previous knowledge about the wellness field, goal setting, and a growth mind set… And if you also have a true interest in entrepreneurship, becoming certified is a natural step for you.

-While a certification or degree aren’t necessary for success as a health coach, depending on your goals, it may be wise to consider certification.
 There are many options to choose from, and you’ll need to decide on your goals as a health coach prior to picking one.
-If you would like to receive education or certification, here’s the information you need.

 How to start a health coaching business: choosing your target market